Franco-Ottoman alliance: Habsburg-Valois Truce of Nice (1538)

 Francis I and Charles V made peace at the Truce of Nice in 1538.
 Francis actually refused to meet Charles V in person, and the treaty was signed in separate rooms.

 With Charles V unsuccessful in battle and squeezed between the French invasion and the Ottomans, he and Francis I ultimately made peace with the Truce of Nice on 18 June 1538.
 In the truce, Charles and Francis made an agreement to ally against the Ottomans to expel them from Hungary.
 Charles V turned his attention to fighting the Ottomans, but could not launch large forces in Hungary due to a raging conflict with the German princes of the Schmalkaldic League.
 On 28 September 1538 Barbarossa won the major Battle of Preveza against the Imperial fleet.
-At the end of the conflict, Suleiman set as a condition for peace with Charles V that the latter returns to Francis I the lands that were his by right.
+At the end of the conflict, Suleiman set as a condition for peace that Charles V return to Francis I the lands that were his by right.

 The Franco-Ottoman alliance was crippled for a while however, due to Francis' official change of alliance at Nice in 1538.
-Open conflict between Charles and Francis would resume in 1542, as well as Franco-Ottoman collaboration, with the 4 July 1541 assassination by Imperial troops of the French Ambassador to the Ottoman Empire Antonio Rincon, as he was travelling through Italy near Pavia.
+Open conflict between Charles and Francis, and Franco-Ottoman collaboration, resumed with the 4 July 1541 assassination by Imperial troops of the French Ambassador to the Ottoman Empire Antonio Rincon, as he was travelling through Italy near Pavia.

 Italian War of 1542–1546 and Hungary Campaign of 1543

 During the Italian War of 1542–46 Francis I and Suleiman I were again pitted against the Holy Roman Emperor Charles V, and Henry VIII of England.
 The course of the war saw extensive fighting in Italy, France, and the Low Countries, as well as attempted invasions of Spain and England; but, although the conflict was ruinously expensive for the major participants, its outcome was inconclusive.
-In the Mediterranean, active naval collaboration took place between the two powers to fight against Spanish forces, following a request by Francis I, conveyed by Antoine Escalin des Aimars, also known as Captain Polin.
+In the Mediterranean, there was active naval collaboration between the two powers to fight against Spanish forces, following a request by Francis I, conveyed by Antoine Escalin des Aimars, also known as Captain Polin.